 Career fairs are career awareness opportunities for larger groups of students that may be organized by schools and employers to introduce students to opportunities within an industry or in multiple industries.

-- Enable a large number of students to explore a variety of career opportunities efficiently (in a concentrated period of time in a single location)
+- Enable many students to explore a variety of career opportunities efficiently (in a concentrated time, in a single location.)

-- Provide the opportunity to gain a deeper understanding of all aspects of their industries
+- Provide the opportunity to gain a deeper understanding of all aspects of a variety of their industries.

-- Engage students critical thinking and decision making as they meet with various career professionals and learn more about the responsibilities and rewards of each career field or pathway they represent
+- Engage students critical thinking and decision-making skills as they meet with various career professionals and learn more about the responsibilities and rewards of each career area they represent.

 - Design career fairs with the specific target audience age ranges in mind.